 Investment services firm Computershare aids major companies in offering their stocks to the public, and Nike is one of them.
 Through this online-only portal, current and prospective investors can purchase Class B Common Stocks from Nike.
 If you need further help with creating an account, monitoring your shares or completing another task related to your investments, you can also reach Computershare at 1 (800) 756-8200.

 New Nike investors must make at least a $500 initial investment or $50 in recurring investment deposits.
 Online trading is generally cheaper than traditional alternatives, but there are still some costs to be mindful of.
-For example, Nike requires a $10 setup fee, $0.03 per share processing fees, a $5 one-time investment fee and a $2 recurring investment fee.
+For example, Nike requires a $10 setup fee, $0.05 per share processing fees, a $5 one-time investment fee and a $2.50 recurring investment fee.
+Dividend reinvestments also cost a 5% fee, up to a max of $5.

 Anyone who wants to purchase Nike shares independently in conjunction with other investments should join forces with a brokerage.
 At most brokerages, you can issue a market order or limit order.
 A market order is a normal purchase that you complete at the current stock price.
 Inversely, a limit order allows clients to set a benchmark price a stock has to reach before the funds are disbursed for investment.